hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 As you go deeper, you'll also see that refinements have to be considered, which played heavily into the design of `apply`: https://www.red-lang.org/2023/06/dynamic-refinements-and-function.html

 [19:15:34](#Fm8c6GR5CGvagJBjElgHnjdtAjtjPZs0NOoG3N0by7M) <hinjolicious>:
 okay, thanks Greg!
-Red in interesting indeed!Ì†ΩÌ±çÔ∏è
+Red in interesting indeed!üëçÔ∏è

 [19:20:49](#VDbDJXOuZgGzgUvtBfXZUW1PnxFTVWZiZ1Ap_PvC9PU) <hinjolicious>:
 what I like is, by using that kind of function, we can curry normal function no need for a special constructs!